AndrewAkinson/python3-therion-analyzer/README.md

 #### As command line tools

-Used as a command line tool, `svx_keywords.py` provides a convenient interface to the underlying functionality.
-For example to generate a spreadsheet for the Dow-Prov case
+Used as a command line tool, `svx_keywords.py` provides a convenient interface to the underlying functionality which is based around building a pandas dataframe containing the requested information.
+For example, to save this dataframe as a spreadsheet for the Dow-Prov case, use
 ```bash
 ./svx_keywords.py DowProv/DowProv -o dp.ods
 ```